WiredMaker/FormiBot/README.md

 * 8 x AA batteries (preferably rechargeable)
 * Dupont cables or jumper wires

-The bill of materials (BOM) is available in pdf format in the repository.
+The bill of materials (BOM) as well as the datasheets are available in pdf format in the repository.

 **Features:**
 * At the starting position, the robot is set on top of the line which must be in-between the two front IR sensor modules.